-Hiyacar has joined the UK’s accredited car clubs, allowing members access to locally parked cars paying by the minute, hour or day.
+Hiyacar is now an accredited car club in London and the UK, allowing members access to locally parked cars paying by the minute, hour or day.
 The scheme helps people give up their cars, whilst allowing them to undertake occasional car travel within the city as and when they need to.

 What is the difference between car clubs and peer to peer?

 We have previously spoken about the difference between car clubs and peer to peer schemes but the main difference is essentially the ownership of the car:

 A car club vehicle is typically rented out directly to a driver - which is why it is commonly referred to as ‘business to consumer’ (B2C).